FAQ (or, more honestly, Things We Want You to Know)

 Why do you sell some spots on your website and some on eBay?

 Every spot in a break is listed for sale; we have never and will never withhold break spots from our community.
-Our goal is to eventually sell 100% of our spots on our website, but to ensure all spots are filled and a break takes place on time/as scheduled, we send unsold Pick Your Team spots to eBay auctions.
-We don't cherry-pick, withhold teams, or keep teams for ourselves (unless a spot is unsold or unpaid).
+Our goal is to sell 100% of our spots on our website.
+Fillers may be used when needed.

-Our listing practice of sending unsold spots (for our website Pick Your Team breaks) to eBay auctions is unique, and we think others will start doing this in the future because it works.
+Our listing practice of sending unsold spots (for our website Pick Your Team breaks) to eBay auctions is unique, but we have seen others start to do this because it works.
 Often, breakers will delay their breaks for days, weeks, or even months while they wait for people to buy unsold team spots.
 This can result in wasted time and money.
 We don't want someone buying a spot they don't really want just to get a break filled.
 If we don't have someone in our group who's in the market for a given team's spot, there will be someone on eBay who wants it.

 What happens if I don't pay for a break spot I've won on eBay before the break begins?